 Spring Salmon Water Coverage

 It's important that your water coverage is optimised via good methodical fly swing spacings between each cast.
 Ultimately your water coverage is going to be the single most important component that's going to position your salmon fly over a cooperating Spring salmon at some point in the fishing day.
-All too often I see salmon fly fishers 'inching' their way down through a pool which is limiting their daily salmon pool water coverage and therefore also their chances of getting in front of a 'taker'.
-Three to four feet between each cast is a great measure to work with and will allow you to cover plenty of water each day without showing salmon too much of the fly which often gets the best reaction!
+All too often I see salmon fly fishers 'inching' their way down through a pool which is massively 'limiting' their daily salmon pool water coverage and therefore also their chances of getting in front of a 'taker'.
+Three to four feet between each cast is a great measure to work with and will allow you to cover plenty of water each day without showing salmon too much of the fly which often gets the desired reaction!

 Maintain Complete Faith When Salmon Fishing

 The best mindset when pursuing these amazing creatures is low key faith and drop the vibe of eagerness and instant gratification expectations as seldom salmon will be caught quickly on any fishing day.
 Salmon will sneak up on you and usually always intercept your fly when your mind has completely drifted off the task in hand.
 This has convinced me over the decades that these creatures are tuned into a completely different frequency where they'll shy away from you and your fly if you're too eager for success.
-I'd relate this to the same as when you walk into your house or office where you know there's a wifi signal even though you cannot see it or feel it so be careful with the vibe you're giving off when on a salmon river with a 15ft transmitter in your hands!
+I'd relate this to the same as when you walk into your house or office where you know there's a wifi signal even though you cannot see it or feel it so be careful with the thought vibe you're giving off when you're on a salmon river with a 15ft transmitter in your hands!

 D-U-N-S No: 22-265-4509